 Once you have decided on a site for your vegetable garden and know what kind of soil you are working with and what amendments can make it better, it will be time to work the soil, to prepare for planting.

-Digging and tilling is not necessary in fertile well-structured soils.
-Good soils can be lightly forked or cultivated to suppress weeds, but a soil where compost and humus are added regularly and where earthworms are active requires little deep digging or tilling.
+Digging and tilling are not necessary for fertile well-structured soils.
+Good soils can be lightly forked or cultivated to suppress weeds, but soil where compost and humus are added regularly and where earthworms are active requires little deep digging or tilling.